ArshRomana1/ArshdeepsBookStore/README.txt

 1705
 Created a new class called SD.cs in the Utility project and modified the property of the class to public static

+Added prefernces to the projects-
+DataAcees
+Main project

+Added A new Area called Customer and
+Modified the pattern of Startup.cs